jmuchemb/fssync/README.rst

    operations are already performed.
 See also ``-c`` option, with does some partial checking.

-2. Due to a `Python bug`_, modification times of dirs/files may differ slightly between the source and the destination.
-Python is only able to represent times as floats, which is not enough for nanosecond precision.

-3. fssync should not trash the page cache by using ``posix_fadvise``\ (2).
+2. fssync should not trash the page cache by using ``posix_fadvise``\ (2).
    Unfortunately, Linux does not implement ``POSIX_FADV_NOREUSE`` yet (see https://lkml.org/lkml/2011/6/24/136 for more information).

-4. fssync process on remote side might leave parent directories with wrong permissions or modification times if it is terminated during specific operation like recovery (at the very beginning), cleanup (at the end), rename (if a directory is moved).
+3. fssync process on remote side might leave parent directories with wrong permissions or modification times if it is terminated during specific operation like recovery (at the very beginning), cleanup (at the end), rename (if a directory is moved).
 That is, all operations that need to